 - Problem Solving – dogs can follow gestures such as outstretched fingers or the nod of a head – Winner = DOGS

-- Purr vs Bark – the attention seeking purr wins out against the dogs bark even though a dog can change the frequency, pitch, and range of their bark – Winner = CATS
+- Purr vs Bark – the attention-seeking purr wins out against the dog bark even though a dog can change the frequency, pitch, and range of their bark – Winner = CATS

-- Ease of Training – dogs are said to be easier to train then cats (I guess the proof there can be my mothers attempts at training her cats) – Winner = DOGS
+- Ease of Training – dogs are said to be easier to train than cats (I guess the proof there can be my mother’s attempts at training her cats) – Winner = DOGS

 - Senses of Sight, Smell, and Hearing – no contest a cat can see in lower light, have a wider range of hearing, and can smell better than a dog – Winner = CATS